'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 “Last night, the first officer was on the scene in three minutes,” he said.
 “He was from the bike rapid response team.
 Our officers have seen a lot of violence in the last couple of weeks.
 They are working diligently to serve the public’s needs, and I appreciate them.”

-City Council President Lisa Bender, whose ward includes Uptown, said Sunday night that Minneapolis and "communities all over the country need to be getting all these guns out of our streets."
+City Council President Lisa Bender, whose ward includes Uptown, said Minneapolis and “communities all over the country need to be getting all these guns out of our streets.”

-Bender, who is among several council members who called for dismantling the city's Police Department after Floyd's death, said, "This is a reminder that we need to do more proactively to stop this type of violence."
+Bender, one of several council members who called for dismantling the city’s Police Department after Floyd’s death, said, “This is a reminder that we need to do more proactively to stop this type of violence.”

 Arradondo praised his officers for “responding very courageously to the sound of shots fired,” as well as bystanders who helped the wounded.